dmytrokuksenko/FEA-Portfolio/README.md

 </p>

 <p align="center">
-Prediction of damage initiation and propagaiton using different UMAT material model for carbon composites in a single-element FEA model subjected to displacement in longitudinal (fibers' direction).
+Prediction of damage initiation and propagaiton using different UMATs for carbon composites in a single-element FEA model subjected to displacement in longitudinal direction(fibers' direction).
 </p>

 ### [5.
 Buckling Analysis of a Cylindrical Composite Shell](https://github.com/dmytrokuksenko/FEA-Portfolio/tree/main/cfrp-shell-buckling)